Messe Frankfurt: History

 Frankfurt has been known for its trade fairs for over 800 years.
 In the Middle Ages, merchants and businessmen met at the "Römer", a medieval building in the heart of the city that served as a market place; from 1909 onwards, they met on the grounds of the Festhalle Frankfurt, to the north of Frankfurt Central Station.
 The first Frankfurt trade fair to be documented in writing dates back to 11 July 1240, when the Frankfurt Autumn Trade Fair was called into being by Emperor Frederick II, who decreed that merchants travelling to the fair were under his protection.
 Some ninety years later, on 25 April 1330, the Frankfurt Spring Fair also received its privilege from Emperor Louis IV.
 And from this time onwards, trade fairs were held in Frankfurt twice a year, in spring and autumn, forming the basic structure for Messe Frankfurt's modern consumer goods fairs.

+Trade fairs

 In 2003 Frankfurt hosted a total of 24 trade fairs of international magnitude.
 These 24 international trade fairs included the International Motor Show Germany (IAA), and the Frankfurt Book Fair.
 That year, a total of 40,295 exhibitors presented their products in Frankfurt.
 In excess of 2.4 million visitors came to see and examine these products.
+In 2021, the IAA moved to Munich.

 Messe Frankfurt hosts an annual consumer goods trade fair called Ambiente.
 Between 2012 and 2019, this fair included Partner Country Exhibitions and Design Ambassadorships. showcasing international design excellence.